Neil Ashton (actor)

 Neil Smith (born 11 December 1969), known by the stage name Neil Ashton, is an English actor known for his wide-ranging, often comic, performances in television programmes, notably Channel 4's It's A Sin and Sky's Brassic.

 Life and education

 Ashton grew up as Neil Smith in Kendal, Cumbria, living above a newsagents on Highgate in the town.
 After leaving school, he became a fashion editor for teen magazine Just Seventeen.

 His notable television performances include 'Grizzle' in It's A Sin and Davey MacDonagh in Brassic.
 He has worked several times with screenwriter and Doctor Who showrunner Russell T Davies.
 Ashton's lifetime nickname has been 'Nelly' and this was the name of the character he played in Davies' Cucumber.

 Personal life

-Ashton took his stage surname from the Greater Manchester town where his mother was born.
+Ashton took his stage surname from an area of Preston, the town where his mother was born.